samthom76/Five_prime_stability_project_scripts/README.md

 README

-The aim of the project is to extract the gene and structural rna sequences for a collection of filtered bacterial and archeal genomes and then analyse their GC/GC3 content and structural stability Extra Step = Install Pandas module.
+The aim of the project is to extract the gene and structural rna sequences for a collection of filtered bacterial and archeal genomes and then analyse their GC/GC3 content and structural stability.
+For more detail code is annotated explaining individual steps in each proccess.
+Extra Step = Install Pandas module.
 If using pycharm this can be installed through 'preferences' if using terminal install from these instructions: https://pandas.pydata.org/docs/getting_started/install.html Extra Step: Install Vienna RNA package instructions can be found here: https://www.tbi.univie.ac.at/RNA/